Liskov Substitution Principle Beyond Object-Oriented Languages: Functional Programming Perspectives

 Type Classes

-Type classes in languages such as Haskell and Scala facilitate ad-hoc polymorphism, allowing disparate types to exhibit common behavior through shared interfaces.
+Type classes in languages such as Haskell and Scala support ad-hoc polymorphism, allowing disparate types to exhibit common behavior through shared interfaces.
 LSP compliance in type classes involves ensuring that instances fulfill the behavioral contracts defined by their corresponding type class.

 Parametric Polymorphism